-Though there are a number of methods available for constructing a metal pendant or charm, more than likely, this person would need to use a method called casting to produce the finished jewelry product.
+Do you have a great idea for a metal pendant or charm but you need someone else to help with the design and production?
+Though there are a number of methods available for constructing a metal pendant or charm, more than likely, you would need to use a method called casting to produce the finished jewelry product.

 Sounds like a lot of work!
 Actually, once you learn the process, it’s not that difficult; however, along with some expertise, it does require some specialized equipment, so not everyone wants to go so far as to make her own cast jewelry pieces.